ahdinosaur/polyledra-v1/README.md

 - i want to go [back to the BeagleBone](https://github.com/ahdinosaur/pixelbeat/tree/bbb), but this time using Rust instead of JavaScript
 - i want to get [back into 3d printing](https://github.com/ahdinosaur/prusa-mendel) for enclosures and structures
 - i want to upgrade from breadboards to protoboards to custom pcb circuits, out-source soldering!
+- i want to play with graphics code

-i was sitting on a hill listening to music at a festival (sober!), when i saw a 20-sided shape hanging over a stage, with fairy lights strung around the edges. :sparkles:
+i was sitting on a hill listening to music at a gathering in the forest last weekend, when i saw a 20-sided shape hanging over a stage, with fairy lights strung around the edges. :sparkles:

 i thought "what if i did the same with leds"? :rainbow:

-i then continued to spend the rest of the festival obssessing, which led into this project. :cat:
+i then continued to spend the rest of the festival obsessing about the shape, leds, and rust interfaces, which led to here. :cat:

+## shapes

-## design constraints
+### design constraints

 to simplify production, we want:

 - MUST HAVE uniform length edges (easy for buying led strip channels)
 - COULD HAVE uniform angle patterns  (easier for making 3d printed joints)

-## shapes

 ### [icosahedron](https://en.wikipedia.org/wiki/Regular_icosahedron)

-the original gansta shape!
+the original gansta shape from the festival!

 an icosahedron is a 20-sided shape which regular angle patterns and uniform length edges.